Bouncing to coalescence transition for droplet impact onto moving liquid pools: Results

 As reviewed in the introduction, the persistence of the intervening air layer determines the impact outcome.
 As such, our experimental observations suggest that the evacuation of the air layer is enhanced by the motion of the bath.
 To elucidate the physical mechanism underlying this conclusion, we turn to our companion numerical simulations.
 In Figure \ref{fig:Fig4}(a), the thickness of the air layer in the symmetry plane is plotted as it evolves in time for a representative bouncing case with and without bath motion.
 For the case of $U=0$, the air layer evolves symmetrically, as expected, with the minimum air gap thickness (denoted by the circular markers) occurring on the rim of the contact region for most of the contact period.
-Introducing bath motion breaks this symmetry, and in particular, the location of minimum thickness now systematically occurs on the upstream edge of the contact region.
+The draining of the air gap exhibits rich dynamics even in this base scenario, with the draining of the gas film and the transition from ascent to descent stages leading to jumps in the location of the minimum from the rim towards the south pole of the drop and back, as illustrated during a timescale approximately described by $1.5 < t < 2.5$ ms in the leftmost panel.
+This delicate interplay has been reported previously in the normal impact scenario by \cite{tang2019bouncing}, withstanding significant parametric variation.
+Introducing bath motion breaks this symmetry, and in particular, the location of minimum thickness now systematically occurs on the upstream edge of the contact region, with a much shorter-lived switching period around $t \approx 1.8$ ms in which the minimum is found closer to the south pole of the drop.
 Figure \ref{fig:Fig4}(b) shows the absolute minimum thickness as a function of bath speed, demonstrating that the introduction of bath speed also decreases the minimum thickness, consistent with our conclusion that the horizontal motion must enhance air layer drainage locally, favoring merging behavior.
 We note that the reported minimum air gap thickness occurs at a sub-grid cell lengthscale, thereby requiring a robust post-processing algorithm to ensure that the extracted value is free from numerical interfacial reconstruction errors, is maintained for a sufficiently long timescale to be reliable, and is standardized across different test cases.
 An imposed criterion of the air layer thickness being extracted using a rolling window characterized by a lengthscale of at least $5$ adjacent contact grid cells and sustained over $10\%$ of the contact time was found to provide a suitable balance between avoiding numerically-induced artifacts in both space and time, and capturing the defining features of the different stages of the rich bouncing dynamics.
-With these considerations, as depicted in the inset of Figure \ref{fig:Fig4}(b), we find that the depression created by the droplet during impact is pressed against the tilted upstream side of the droplet as the bath continues to translate, and is the mechanism responsible for the enhanced drainage.
-Although not a primary objective of the article, we also present typical bouncing metrics (coefficients of restitution and contact time) for these parameters in Figure \ref{fig:Fig4}(c), demonstrating that these factors are largely unaffected by the bath motion.
-In particular, the contact time is essentially constant with $U$, suggesting that the 3D-nature of the interaction is responsible for the enhanced drainage, rather than simply a result of a prolonged interaction.
+Figure~\ref{fig:FigApp}(b) in Appendix~\ref{app:DNS_Verification} provides an illustration of the gas film dynamics focusing on the contact timescale.
+We argue that the measurements showcase consistent behaviour and a strong level of robustness across different mesh resolution levels while acknowledging the well-known mesh-dependent properties of the calculation, which makes quantitative predictions unreliable.
+We therefore aim to use these results in order to understand impact dynamics and key trends in the obtained measurements.
+With these considerations and while only drawing from the qualitative trends of the data therein, as depicted in the inset of Figure \ref{fig:Fig4}(b), we find that the depression created by the droplet during impact is pressed against the tilted upstream side of the droplet as the bath continues to translate, and is the mechanism responsible for the enhanced drainage.
+Although not a primary objective of the article, we also present typical bouncing metrics (coefficients of restitution and contact time) for these parameters in Figure \ref{fig:Fig4}(c), demonstrating that these factors are largely unaffected by the bath motion. \citet{zhbankova1990collision} suggested, but did not demonstrate, that relative tangential velocity might prolong the contact time and ultimately promote air layer drainage.
+Here we show that the contact time is essentially constant with $U$, and therefore a different mechanism is at play behind the favored coalescence in our experiments.